 As an MP, I have had the opportunity to visit many of these businesses and see what 21st-century farming looks like.
 In many cases, it is not what I had imagined.
 Much of the growing occurs indoors in a highly controlled and precisely monitored environment, ensuring that crops are grown efficiently, sustainably and to the best quality.
 Some growing practices involve moving crops from nursery grounds, whether in glass houses or polytunnels, to open fields or other larger glass houses.
 However, what is clear is that each of these growing cycles is agricultural and should be classified as such.

 The Tunnel Tech Ltd v.
 Reeves case brought to light a legal anomaly in how the Valuation Office Agency assesses business rates in agriculture.
 In doing so, the case broke with nearly 100 years of exemption from agricultural business rates for nurseries.
-Many business in my area are therefore pleased that the Government have brought forward this Bill to amend existing legislation and rightly deliver on their commitment to ensure that nurseries are treated as agricultural buildings.
+Many businesses in my area are therefore pleased that the Government have brought forward this Bill to amend existing legislation and rightly deliver on their commitment to ensure that nurseries are treated as agricultural buildings.